 AVM - Alternating Variable Method.
 This method is a form of hill climbing and was developed by Korel .
 It is a simple search technique, which was shown to be very e ffective by Harman and McMinn when compared with more sophisticated optimisation techniques

-turn.
-If changes in the values of the input variable do not result in an increased fitness, the search considers the next input variable, and so on - recommencing from the first input variable if necessary - until no further improvements can be made or test
+vector in turn.
+If changes in the values of the input variable do not result in an increased fitness, the search considers the next input variable, and so on - recommencing from the first input variable if necessary - until no further improvements can be made

 ES - Evolution Strategies.
 This is an optimisation technique belonging to the family of evolutionary algorithms.
 It can be used as a hill climber (1+1)-ES, or a population based algorithm.
 In the former, an offspring is constructed from a randomly generated